ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 1. Supervisor authentication for submitting registration with exception
 1. End of day approval
 1. Re-registration
-### 6.10 Acknowledgement
+### 6.10 Acknowledgment
-Renders the acknowledgement page after successful registration and allows printing
+Renders the acknowledgment page after successful registration and allows printing
 ### 6.11 Notification
 Renders email and SMS notification for various events such as successful registration
 ## 7. Registration Officer Authorization